m-labs/ionpak/hardware/errata.md

 * review choice of filament flyback output diode
 * invert LED position so that the Ethernet LED is closest to the connector
 * invert polarity of LEDs (Ethernet LED polarity cannot be programmed)
+* Meanwell DC/DC is coupling noise into pA input